Error bounds for model reduction of feedback-controlled linear stochastic dynamics on Hilbert spaces: Introduction

-The outline of the article is as follow: Before presenting balanced truncation in a nutshell in Section \ref{sec:BTIAN}, we briefly introduce the basic notation used throughout the article in Section \ref{sec:Not}.
+The rest of the article is organized as follows: Before presenting BT in a nutshell in Section \ref{sec:BTIAN}, Section \ref{sec:Not} briefly introduces the basic notation for this article.
 The OU semigroup and the corresponding model reduction error bound are discussed in Section \ref{sec:stoch}, whereas linear S(P)DEs with multiplicative noise are the subject of Section \ref{sec:bilstoch}.
-The error OU and S(P)DE bounds are then revisited from the perspective of optimal control theory in Section \ref{sec:OCT}, where we focus on linear quadratic regulator (LQR) problems.
-Finally, in Section \ref{sec:num}, we illustrate the theoretical findings from Sections \ref{sec:stoch}-- \ref{sec:OCT} with suitable numerical examples.
+The OU and S(P)DE error bounds are then revisited from the perspective of optimal control theory in Section \ref{sec:OCT}, where we focus on linear quadratic regulator (LQR) problems.
+Finally, in Section \ref{sec:num}, we illustrate the theoretical findings from Sections \ref{sec:stoch}--\ref{sec:OCT} with suitable numerical examples.